blakeyp/politicodds/server/README.md

 #### Export barrel
 Each `index.ts` defines a 'barrel' module<sup>[1](#barrel)</sup> which instantiates and re-exports its directory's classes as singleton instances for external use.
-This aids maintaining singletons with dependency injection and crucially makes imports much cleaner:
+This aids maintaining singletons with dependency injection and makes imports cleaner:
 ```
 import { serviceA, serviceB } from '../services'
 ```